MatthiasMuth/perlweeklychallenge-club/challenge-223/matthias-muth/README.md

 is a fairly simple and easy to implement algorithm to find prime numbers up to a limit *n*.<br/>
-Its advantage is that it does not need any divisions, and it has a runtime complexity of *O*( *n* log log *n* ), which I guess makes it faster than using a prime factorization for each candidate number.
+Its advantage is that it does not need any divisions, and it has a runtime complexity of *O*( *n* log log *n* ), which probably makes it faster than using a prime factorization for each candidate number.

 Only if `n` gets larger it can run into memory issues.
-But we are talking about *very* large numbers here, since we are only limited by the RAM available for running our program, and the RAM usage rises linearly with *n* (one integer for each added number checked).<br/>
+But we are talking about *very* large numbers here, since we are only limited by the RAM available for running our program, and the RAM usage rises linearly with *n*
+(one integer for each added number checked, which might even be reduced to one *bit* per number).<br/>
-So let's not worry too much about it.
+So let's not worry too much about it, also knowing that the challenge examples are up to *n* = 20 only.

-The other big advantage for us is that it computes and returns the whole set of prime numbers up to *n*.
+The big advantage for us is that it computes and returns the whole set of prime numbers up to *n*.
-All that is left to do is count them!
+All that is left to do is to count them!

 So here we go: